Observer-based Leader-following Consensus for Positive Multi-agent Systems Over Time-varying Graphs: Preliminary

-The considered leader-following positive consensus problem is then formulated as follows. \begin{prob} Given a multi-agent system composed of $N$ positive followers \eqref{sys:follower} and a positive leader \eqref{sys:leader} with communication graph $\mathcal{G}(k)$, find distributed controllers of the following form:
+We are ready to formulate the leader-following positive consensus problem for heterogeneous multi-agent systems as follows: \begin{prob} Given a multi-agent system composed of $N$ positive followers \eqref{sys:follower} and a positive leader \eqref{sys:leader} with graph $\mathcal{G}(k)$, find distributed controllers of the following form: